Mahmud II (Seljuk sultan): Biography

 During Mahmud's early reign, his vassal king Garshasp II, who was a favorite of his father Muhammad I, fell into disgrace.
 Slander about him spread to the court that made him lose confidence, and made Mahmud send a military force to Yazd where Garshasp was arrested and jailed in Jibal, while Yazd was granted to the royal cupbearer.
 Garshasp, however, escaped and returned to Yazd, where he requested protection from Mahmud's rival Ahmad Sanjar (Garshasp's wife was the sister of Ahmad).
 Garshasp urged Ahmad to invade the domains of Mahmud in Central Persia, and gave him information on how to march to Central Persia, and the ways to combat Mahmud.
 Ahmad accepted and advanced with an army to the west in 1119, where he together with five kings defeated Mahmud at Saveh.
 The kings who aided Ahmad during the battle were Garshasp II himself, the emirs of Sistan and of Khwarazm, and two other unnamed kings.
 After being victorious, Ahmad then restored the domains of Garshasp II.

 Ahmad then proceeded as far as Baghdad, whereupon Mahmud was married to one of Sanjar's daughters, made his uncle's heir, and forced to give up strategic territories in northern Persia.

 Mahmud's younger brother Mas'ud revolted against him in 1120, but the civil war ended the following year due to the intervention of the atabeg of Mosul, Aqsunqur al-Bursuqi, and Mas'ud was pardoned.
 In 1126, al-Bursuqi was murdered by Assassins, believed have been under orders from Mahmud.
 In 1127, he appointed Anushirvan ibn Khalid as his vizier, but had him removed from the office the following year.
 In 1129 Mahmud officially recognized the authority of Imad al-Din Zengi, who had supported him against a revolt led by al-Mustarshid, caliph of Baghdad, in Syria and northern Iraq.
+Mahmud ruled from Isfahan, while his Shihna military governors for Iraq were based in Baghdad, except for a campaign which he led personally against the Caliph of Baghdad in 1126.

-Mahmud, then aged 26, died in 1131.
+Mahmud, then aged 27, died on 11 September 1131.
 His death was followed by a civil war between his son Dawud, and his brothers Mas'ud, Suleiman-Shah, and Toghrul II.
-His other son Alp Arslan ibn Mahmud was ruler of Mosul with atabeg Zengi.
+His other son Alp Arslan ibn Mahmud was ruler of Mosul under the protection of atabeg Zengi.